• Skip to primary navigation

 Step 6.
 Roll out pasta sheets to desired thickness (#6 on my Atlas Marcato pasta machine) using a pasta machine or a rolling pin.

 Step 7.
-Cut sheets to fit your baking dish, sprinkle with semolina flour to prevent sticking and allow to dry for 10 to 30 minutes at room temperature.
+Cut desired shapes for spinach lasagna, spinach fettuccine, pappardelle, and spaghetti, etc. and sprinkle with semolina flour to prevent sticking, and allow to dry for 10 to 30 minutes at room temperature before cooking.

 For Working With Fresh Spinach: